Dali-Hili/VapeStore/README.md

 # vapeStore
-this is a platform to sell vapes online
+This is a platform to sell vapes online